TailsisPeak/movie-web/README.md

 # Movie Web
 [![Sudo-Flix Image](.github/Sudo-Flix.png)](https://docs.undi.rest)

-# As many know, movie-web is no longer on github. i am using the sudo-flix source to fix that.
+# As many know, movie-web is no longer on github (or a website for that matter). i am using the sudo-flix source to fix that.
+# As this is not done, you may use this [Movie web alternitive](https://movie-web-me.vercel.app) if things dont work.

 **I love piracy, you didnt hear it from me!**